COMPUTER CAREER CENTER 2018 HIGH SCHOOL SCHOLARSHIP AWARD

-Spring 2017 high school graduates who apply for admission to Computer Career Center, a Division of Vista College and enroll in the May 2017 or June 2017 class starts also may apply for the Computer Career Center, a Division of Vista College High School Scholarship.
+Spring 2018 high school graduates who apply for admission to Vista College and enroll in the May 2018 or July 2018 class starts also may apply for the Vista College High School Scholarship.
 To be eligible for consideration, applicants must complete the requirements outlined below, then must start school and pass the first five weeks of the program.

 DEADLINES & IMPORTANT DATES

 If awarded a scholarship, tuition charges will be reduced by $1000.
-Essays must be submitted to the Computer Career Center, a Division of Vista College High School Scholarship website no later than midnight, May 21, 2017 for the May class term, and midnight, June 25, 2017 for the June class term.
+Essays must be submitted to the Vista College High School Scholarship website no later than midnight, May 25, 2018 for the May class term, and midnight, July 29, 2018 for the July class term.

 All required documents included below must be submitted to the Campus Scholarship Committee by midnight of the third class day of the applicable term.
 For each class start, award recipients will be notified after the first five weeks are complete and grades have been assigned.